reactjs/pl.react.dev/beta/src/pages/apis/usestate.md

 Now that this updater function is pure, calling it an extra time doesn't make a difference in behavior.
 This is why React calling it twice helps you find mistakes. **Only component, initializer, and updater functions need to be pure.** Event handlers don't need to be pure, so React will never call your event handlers twice.

-Read [keeping components pure](/learn/keeping-components-pure) to learn more.
+Read [Czyste komponenty](/learn/keeping-components-pure) to learn more.

 ---